 Ethnic Armenians (individuals who can prove that one of their ancestors was Armenian), qualify for any type of residence permit (temporary, permanent, special) as well as for Armenian citizenship.
 An ethnic Armenian may prefer a special residence permit over citizenship, for example, to avoid military registration/service.
 For more information on establishing Armenian origin please check the section on the Armenian passport.

-Capitalize on Armenia's rapidly growing hospitality market.
-Strong returns and defined exit strategy.
-100% foreign ownership allowed.
-Residence status for you and your family.
+Invest in Armenia's rapidly growing hospitality market and get residence status for you and your family.

 The table below shows the typical procedure for getting a residence permit if you are a business owner.
 In real life the procedure and steps involved may differ depending on your circumstances.

 It is not possible to apply for a residence permit from abroad as Armenian embassies do not issue residence permits.
 In other words, you will have to travel to Armenia, even for a few days.
 Please check the section on visas to see if you need a visa and, if so, if you also need an invitation letter from Armenia.

 The duration of your stay in Armenia will largely depend on your circumstances.
 While in certain cases a single day may be sufficient, typically you should plan to stay in Armenia for at least a couple of weeks.

 The business can be registered after your arrival but it also can be registered before your visit with a power of attorney.
 The corporate form (LLC, corporation, branch office, private entrepreneur etc.) will depend on the nature of your business and other circumstances.
 Your business will also get a tax identification number and a stamp.